 Many are familiar with the Archaeological Park of Selinunte, but only few know that just less than 10 miles northward, precisely in Campobello di Mazzara, there are the Cusa caves.
 They can be visited by buying a four-euro ticket.
 When people think about caves, they usually imagine a steep place, but Cusa caves actually make an exception.
 Easily accessible both by walking and by any means of transport, the entrance to the caves has no steps and no obstacle whatsoever.
 The caves represent a natural entrance to the Sicilian countryside.
 The landscape is characterised by small dunes and beautiful olive trees and anyone can take a nice walk through it.
 At a different level the rocks of calcarenite surface and surround the visitors completely.
 Suddenly, inside of this green background visitors can take a look at something they have never seen before: giant round stones.
 These amazing sculptures are stone blocks, actually.
 In the past the park was indeed a cave, the very factory where those we call ‘temples’ were built: that is – today – the Archaeological Park of Selinunte!

 Moreover, the area around this place offers a rich culinary tradition.
 Many special kinds of fish can be tasted by the Tre Fontane beach and at the lighthouse of Capo Graticola.
 If you want to stop many days, you could opt these villas in Selinunte.
-Then, wine tasting and farmhouses characterize the typical holiday of this countryside, where you can also stay in these luxury villas.
+Then, wine tasting and farmhouses characterize the typical holiday of this countryside, where you can also stay in these luxury villas in Sicily.
 For example, Glamping Nuvolive, located in the area of Castelvetrano, is a beautiful place where visitors can taste some delicious wine and spend some quality time.

 This article was written by Giulia Sofi

 Today, she creates editorial content for cultural magazine and exhibition project.